800G OSFP Guide: IHS vs RHS Selection for AI Data Centers

 - Ordering IHS for NIC deployments — The most common error.
 The modules physically won't fit.

-- Ignoring thermal budgets — Calculating aggregate rack power without accounting for transceiver heat contribution.
+- Ignoring thermal budgets — Calculating aggregate rack power without accounting for transceiver heat.
 Each 800G port adds 12-17W.

 - Mixing fiber types — DR8 modules require single-mode fiber.
 Connecting to multimode infrastructure will not work.